Self Assessment Deadline January 2026: What You Need to Know

 - Check your calculation after filing for errors

-- Set up a payment plan if you can't pay in full (apply by end of February)
+- Set up a payment plan if you can't pay in full (apply within 60 days, usually by 1 April)

 Need Help Calculating Your Tax?